Voltage reference: In metrology

-The earliest voltage references or standards were wet-chemical cells such as the Clark cell and Weston cell, which are still used in some laboratory and calibration applications.
+The earliest voltage references or standards were wet chemical cells such as the Clark cell and Weston cell, which are still used in some laboratory and calibration applications.

 Laboratory-grade Zener diode secondary solid-state voltage standards used in metrology can be constructed with a drift of about 1 part per million per year.

-The value of the "conventional" volt is now maintained by superconductive integrated circuits using the Josephson Effect to get a voltage to an accuracy of 1 parts per billion or better, the Josephson voltage standard.
+The value of the "conventional" volt is now maintained by superconductive integrated circuits using the Josephson effect to get a voltage to an accuracy of 1 parts per billion or better, the Josephson voltage standard.
 The paper titled, "Possible new effects in superconductive tunnelling", was published by Brian David Josephson in 1962 and earned Josephson the Nobel Prize in Physics in 1973.

 Formerly, mercury batteries were much used as convenient voltage references especially in portable instruments such as photographic light meters; mercury batteries had a very stable discharge voltage over their useful life.

 Solid state devices

-Any semiconductor diode has an exponential voltage/current characteristic that gives an effective "knee" voltage sometimes used as a voltage reference.
-This voltage ranges from 0.3 V for germanium diodes up to about 3 volts for certain light emitting diodes.
+Any semiconductor diode has an exponential current–voltage characteristic that can be viewed as having a "knee" voltage, sometimes used as an imprecise voltage reference.
+Datasheets may list a forward voltage drop at a specified "on" current.
+This voltage is around 0.3 V for germanium diodes, around 0.6 V to 0.7 V for silicon diodes, and from 1.6 V (red) to 4 V (violet) for visible light emitting diodes.
 These devices have a strong temperature dependence, which may make them useful for temperature measurement or for compensating bias in analog circuits.

 Zener diodes are also frequently used to provide a reference voltage of moderate stability and accuracy, useful for many electronic devices.
 An avalanche diode displays a similar stable voltage over a range of current.
 The most stable diodes of this type are made by temperature-compensating a Zener diode by placing it in series with a forward diode; such diodes are made as two-terminal devices, e.g. the 1N821 series having an overall voltage drop of 6.2 V at 7.5 mA, but are also sometimes included in integrated circuits.

 The most common voltage reference circuit used in integrated circuits is the bandgap voltage reference.
 A bandgap-based reference (commonly just called a 'bandgap') uses analog circuits to add a multiple of the voltage difference between two bipolar junctions biased at different current densities to the voltage developed across a diode.
 The diode voltage has a negative temperature coefficient (i.e. it decreases with increasing temperature), and the junction voltage difference has a positive temperature coefficient.
 When added in the proportion required to make these coefficients cancel out, the resultant constant value is a voltage equal to the bandgap voltage of the semiconductor.
-In silicon, this is approximately 1.25 V. Buried-Zener references can provide even lower noise levels, but require higher operating voltages which are not available in many battery-operated devices.
+In silicon, this is approximately 1.25 V. Buried-Zener references can provide even lower noise levels, but require higher operating voltages that are not available in many battery-operated devices.